 This is #2 of a series on “5 Steps to Fearless Speaking” each part covering one of the 5 parts, Confidence, Clarity, Authority, Authenticity, and Engagement.
-In Part 2, we delve the true language of influence, clarity.
-And why clarity matters in public speaking.
+In Part 2, we delve into how to boost your public speaking with clarity.
 In this blog post, you will discover how clarity captivates audiences, enhances your impact as a speaker, and builds your confidence.
+First, let's take a look at what happens when a speech is not clear.

 Examples of Speeches Without Clarity